Rotate your smartphone to landscape or increase your browser width to see session descriptions.

 Start the day right and enjoy the continental breakfast while networking with other attendees.

 This session is focused on new methodologies and processes in improving the overall efficiency of the test process during product development.
 The first presenter will discuss improvements in the contactor evaluation process using real case study from production and lab experiments data.
 We will also learn the challenges, issues and key learning encountered during the contactor evaluation process.
-Acquiring information using serial-parallel interface (SPI) is a challenge for traditional burn-in setups because of limited numbers of data lines available for each device under test (DUT).
-In the second presentation, a new methodology will be presented to effectively communicate to SPI based devices that includes identification of socket location or device chip ID, acquisition of temperature sensors data, and other data.
 This is followed by the discussion of customized automation in handling and docking solutions for the semiconductor industry to improve efficiency and save time.
-In the final presentation, strategies for reducing qualification and production cycle times thorough risk mitigation planning and backup plans will be covered.
-These methodologies can also be applied to automotive product development.
+In the last presentation, a new digital transformation solution known as Virtual Validation Farm (V2F) will be discussed to enable OEMs to have first access to A0 silicon debug to accelerate Time-to-Market (TTM) for a new product.

 Break & Networking